-Our Engineering programs in the Spokane region are designed for big time fun!
-Your child will have an amazing time working on a different hands-on project every week, such as constructing cool machines or bridges using LEGO® bricks or K’NEX® pieces.
-Watch your child’s creativity soar as he or she constructs these complex creations with a partner and challenges other teams to friendly games and competitions.
-It’s an exciting way for your child to solve problems just like an engineer and develop valuable 21st century skills in the process!
+The fun begins with Sylvan’s Engineering programs in the Spokane region.
+Your child will have a blast diving into a new hands-on project each week, like designing, testing and redesigning machines and bridges using LEGO® bricks or K’NEX® pieces.
+Watch your child’s creativity take flight as he or she builds these complex structures with a partner and participates in fun games and friendly challenges against other teams.
+It’s a fantastic way for your son or daughter to tackle challenges just like an engineer and acquire important 21st century skills along the way!

-From designing and building cool structures to tweaking and rebuilding them to test out a different approach, your child will be solving challenges just like a real engineer!
+From building sophisticated structures to testing, deconstructing and redesigning them all over again with a better solution, your child will be thinking and problem solving like a real engineer!
 Our hands-on programs are a fantastic way for your budding inventor to gain a solid grasp of engineering, science and architectural concepts while also igniting his or her imagination and creativity along the way.
-Parents won’t be missing out on the fun either: we send regular email communication so you can stay informed of your child’s progress.
-We’ll also send a sneak peek of next week’s project so your family can get excited for the next activity!
+Parents can join in on the fun too: we send out regular email communication to keep you in the loop every week.
+We also preview the following week’s project via email so you and your child can get excited for the next session!

 Sylvan’s Engineering programs in the Spokane region provide:

 - Immersive projects, ranging from building bridges with K’NEX® pieces to constructing machines with LEGO® bricks.

 - STEM-focused learning that will help your child acquire valuable 21st century skills.